AlisterBaroi/currency_converter/README.md

 # currency_converter
-A simple project to convert BDT to Rs, USD, and Euro For Live preview see this LINK: https://alisterbaroi.github.io/currency_converter/.
+A simple project to convert BDT to Rs, USD, and Euro.
+For Live preview see this LINK: https://alisterbaroi.github.io/currency_converter/.